flipcomputing/flock/README.md

 ### Run tests
-You can find the tests in the codebase here: `tests/tests.html` Towards the bottom of the file you will find a list of commented out tests.
+You can find the tests in the codebase here: `tests/tests.html`
-Uncomment the one(s) that you want to run.

 With your npm server running go to: http://localhost:5173/tests/tests.html

+Select the tests you want to run from the dropdown and 'Run Tests'.

 You should see the tests run.